Starting out [supplementary chapter]

 Whilst this chapter takes an English system of induction as its case study, it is instructive to note that other areas of the UK, particularly Scotland and Northern Ireland, have often had arrangements that are distinctively and interestingly different.

-For example, in Scotland the long‑established General Teaching Council has led a strong commitment to professional induction and development for beginning teachers.
-This work is supported by Local Education Authorities and schools.
+For example, in Scotland the long‑established General Teaching Council has led a strong commitment to professional induction and development for beginning teachers – see: http://www.in2teaching.org.uk/Students/student-teacher-induction-scheme-faqs.aspx.
+This ‘In2Teaching’ scheme is supported by HEIs, local authorities and schools.
 In Northern Ireland an integrated approach to initial teacher training, induction and the early years of professional development has been promoted.
-This draws on a common framework of core criteria and competences which is applied across each stage and maintained by the GTC NI.
+This draws on a common framework of core criteria and competences which is applied across each stage.
 Foci for the competences include professional values, professional development, personal development, communication and relationships, and synthesis and application.
 It is interesting to note how the same set of competences is considered at the three main stages, but different elements are emphasized at each stage.
 For example, a competence statement relating to ‘knowledge about children's learning' is something which should be addressed during initial teacher education, whilst ‘knowledge of the education system and its interrelatedness' is something which will be considered mostly during induction.
 The stated aim of Northern Ireland's approach to teacher education is:

-Specific requirements tend to change over time, but the issues which analysis of case-studies reveal tend to recur – as we will see.
+Specific requirements tend to change over time, but the major challenges tend to recur.

-Two key ideas underpinned this policy development.
-The first was that NQTs have an entitlement to effective support and monitoring and access to professional development opportunities.
-The second was that in order to ensure high standards of entry to the profession, NQTs should be assessed against a predetermined list of national ‘induction standards'.
-As the Teacher Training Agency – later the TDA - put it at the time:
+Two key ideas have influenced policy development in this area.
+The first is that NQTs have an entitlement to effective support and monitoring, and to access to professional development opportunities.
+The second is that in order to ensure high standards of entry to the profession, NQTs should be assessed against national ‘induction standards'.

-We can begin with the most important person in induction - the NQT.
+The most important person in induction is clearly the NQT.
 There is a clearly defined expectation that induction activity should occur with NQTs, rather than being as something that is done to them (Bubb, 2003, 2002; Simco, 2003).
 This works particularly well when NQTs are willing to take responsibility for their own professional development, including devising targets, proposing actions and engaging in processes of self‑assessment against these targets.
 This also creates an excellent potential context for reflection.

 Other stakeholders also have important responsibilities within induction.
 For example, headteachers and governors have responsibilities to ensure that the employing school is able to provide a context for induction that enables systematic professional development to occur.
-Local Authorities may still act as the bodies that decide whether an NQT has satisfied the requirements of the induction period, but in England this has been delegated to schools.
+In some parts of the UK, Local Authorities may still act as the bodies that decide whether an NQT has satisfied the requirements of the induction period, but in England this has been delegated to schools and consortia.

 The induction tutor within each school has the most crucial influence on the success, or otherwise, of the induction year.
 This person will be responsible for acting as mentor to facilitate professional development activities, to observe the NQT and to take part in the assessment process.
 Carroll and Simco (2001) identify a number of very specific responsibilities associated with the role: